 Kaul also notes how for Indian nationalists – many of which were journalists themselves – “the media became an increasingly prominent tool of opposition” as illiteracy rates were slowly reduced.
 This was particularly true in the last decades of the British Raj when Indian public opinion became important for the British and the Indian independence movement.
 Kaul quotes the head of a nationalist newspaper who exhorted his Indian journalists to appeal to the masses: “No Sankrit quotations and no frightening statistics.”

 Thus, to answer the question posed in the headline of this article (with the natural caveat that the origins of the Indian press are much more of a complex subject than can be covered in a small article), it is fair to say that the British Raj and British administrators were indeed responsibility for establishing India’s press.
 However, it would be difficult to call it “free” in a modern sense throughout the 19th and 20th century, although there was remarkable leeway in what Indian and British journalists “could get away with” on occasion.
-Also, by the very act of introducing papers to the subcontinent in the 18th century the British did a great service to Indian democracy and a disservice to imperialism.
+Furthermore, by the very act of introducing papers to the subcontinent in the 18th century the British did a great service to Indian democracy and a disservice to imperialism.